About the Team

 In 2007, FAIC received funding from the Institute for Museum and Library Services to develop a series of advanced workshops to train conservators and other library and museum professionals.
 These dynamic and highly successful workshops produced a group of 61 ”rapid responders” who are trained to react to disasters.

-43 additional NHR members were trained in 2011, again with support from the Institute of Museum and Library Services, bringing the total number of volunteers to 107.
-The expanded group provides better geographic coverage and a wider set of skills in responding to collections.
+In 2011, 43 additional NHR members were trained with support again from the Institute of Museum and Library Services, bringing the total number of volunteers to 107.
+The expanded group provided better geographic coverage and a wider set of skills in responding to collections.

-Learn about the training necessary for team members to be prepared to go into the field.
+Learn about the training team members need before they prepare to go into the field.